Youth

 - Youth Leadership Initiative (funded by the State of Connecticut)

-The Youth Leadership Initiative is a three-week immersive program for Middle Schoolers from Danbury and Ridgefield.
+The Youth Leadership Initiative is a 9-month program for Middle Schoolers from Danbury and Ridgefield, taking place over the academic school year.
 This program is designed for students passionate about making a difference in both local and global communities.
-Drawing from the Social Change Model of Leadership Development, the initiative emphasizes leadership across three dimensions: individual, group, and societal.
-Through processes from the Presencing Institute and Appreciative Inquiry, participants host a Community Summit or design a Social Action Project.
+Drawing from the Social Change Model of Leadership Development, the program emphasizes leadership across three dimensions: individual, group, and societal.
+At the conclusion of the program, participants host a Community Summit or design and execute a Social Action Project where they get to demonstrate their leadership skills.
 Students develop skills in civic engagement and social change.
+To learn more, contact Fanta Waterman. - High School Senior Internships

 Our special projects empower students to lead meaningful community initiatives.
 Current efforts include:- Club Sandwich: led by a Ridgefield High School student, Club Sandwich provides monthly meals to the Dorothy Day House